security-notes/infobyte-faraday-wiki/API-Server.md

 There are a number of examples on using this on our [[Faraday Plugin]] wiki page.

+To see information about the Client API, follow this link: https://github.com/infobyte/faraday/wiki/API-Client

 ### Methods:

 - **POST:** creates objects